 What Is A Mortgage Commitment Letter And How Can I Get One?

-When you’re buying a home, you’ll want to have a good idea of how much financing you can get, so you know how much to budget before you go house shopping.
-And when you find the home of your dreams, and it’s within your price range, you’ll want to be seen as a serious buyer.
+When you’re buying a new home, you’ll want to have a good idea of how much financing you can get.
+After you’ve figured out your budget and found the home of your dreams, you’ll want to be seen as a serious buyer.
 To achieve these goals and reach success in your home buying journey, a mortgage commitment letter can be an invaluable tool.

 What Is A Mortgage Commitment Letter?

+A mortgage commitment letter is a formal document from your lender stating that you’re approved for the loan.
 Lenders issue a mortgage commitment letter after an applicant successfully completes the preapproval process.
-The letter tells the applicant how large of a mortgage the lender will likely approve, and the applicant can use the letter to show real estate agents and home sellers that they are creditworthy and a serious home buyer.
+The letter tells the applicant how large of a mortgage the lender will likely approve, and the applicant can use the letter to show real estate agents and home sellers that they’re creditworthy and a serious home buyer.

 There are two types of commitments: conditional and final.